AppGharage/Curriculum/docs/frontend/README.md

 ## Project - Part 1
 ::: tip
-At this tage you have learnt quite enough to practice and build awesome stuff.
+At this stage you have learnt quite enough to practice and build awesome stuff.
 You may choose to build stuff on your own and share with other people or the community you belong to for feedback.
 You may also look for an Open source Project on Github, clone and redesign the Interface, help them with documentation or comment on their code and Submit a Pull Request.
 :::